PeymanSohi/NeuroSentinel/README.md

 This project was designed and developed by PeymanSohi, a DevOps & Python Engineer passionate about AI, cybersecurity, and building resilient distributed systems.

-> *“Security is not just a feature — it’s a self-adaptive, intelligent organism in the modern cloud era.”*
+> *"Security is not just a feature — it's a self-adaptive, intelligent organism in the modern cloud era."*

 ---